LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 3. **If I have multiple Nightscout sites because I have multiple kiddos with T1D looping, do I need multiple APNs Keys?** Answer: No. If you have multiple kids looping, you can use the one APNs key in each of their Nightscout sites.
 4. **What if I see glitches?** Answer: report it in Zulipchat for now [here](https://loop.zulipchat.com/#narrow/stream/144182-development/topic/Remote.20overrides), but do be aware that Nightscout still needs some work.
 In particular, sometimes the grey bars showing where an override is active can "leave a residue", even after you cancel them, until you refresh the display.
 5. **How can I tell if it worked?** Answer: You should see your override pill in Nightscout, with the NEXT Loop cycle, reflecting that the desired override action took place.
 If you are near the Loop app, you should see the new override within less than 30 seconds or so.
+6. **Can I set see on Nightscout when a temporary override has been set using the looper’s phone?** Yes.
+There will be a grey bar with the name of the override noted and the Loop Pill will display the targets and duration.
+Remember, there is a KNOWN issue with the grey bars, so use the pill as your best guide.

+7. **Can a looper cancel a remote override**?
+Yes.
+They can tap the heart icon in Loop so that it is no longer highlighted.
+This turns off the override, regardless of where it was initiated.

+8. **I set a remote override in Nightscout but the looper tapped the heart symbol in the Loop app, so the override turned off.
+Will the override get reinstated next time Loop completes with internet access?** No. The APN is only sent once.
+You can set the remote override again if need be.

+9. **Can I schedule a remote override ahead of time using Nightscout?** No. When you set a remote override in Nightscout, it will begin immediately and last for whatever duration is programmed for that override in the Loop app.
+You can set an override for ahead of time using the Looping App only.

 ## Step 5: Using Remote Overrides